nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 authorisation for the health care professional and their role locally.
 The latter is a hard requirement, but there is no technical enforcement during the data exchange.

-The access policy at the source for accessing data by another health care provider enforces the following rules:
+The access policy at the data holder organisation for accessing data by another healthcare organisation enforces the following rules:

 - The requesting organisation is identified by a `ura` and `facility_type`
 - The requesting organisation has been authenticated